 - To maintain eligibility, a student must be receiving passing grades and progressing towards graduation from high school.

-- During the 2016-2017school year, a regularly promoted student entering the 9th grade will automatically be eligible for the first 18-week period.
+- A regularly promoted student entering the 9th grade will automatically be eligible for the first 18-week period.
 To maintain eligibility for the second 18-week period, a student must obtain a 2.0 or above cumulative grade point average in all courses taken.
 Courses for graduation include all attempted credits in high school.

-- During the 2016-2017 school year, a student entering the 10th, 11th, or 12th grade must maintain a 2.0 or above cumulative (GPA) in all courses taken.
+- A student entering the 10th, 11th, or 12th grade must maintain a 2.0 or above cumulative (GPA) in all courses taken.
 Students are either eligible or ineligible for an 18-week period based on their cumulative (GPA) per FHSAA rules.
 Courses for graduation include all attempted credits in high school.

 - The School Board of Broward County maintains the eligibility standard set forth in Policy 6201, which requires a 2.0 cumulative GPA standard for student athletics/activities participation.
 This School Board of Broward County policy supercedes the Senate Bill 92, which allows for a lower GPA standard for 9th and 10th graders utilizing the FHSAA Academic Performance Contract for Athletic Eligibility (EL05).